-The VEO sets up registration centers in various provinces at different times during the year.
-Persons wanting to register should be attentive to the VEO schedule.
-The VEO HQs in Port Vila is open throughout the year for voter registration.
+The VEO is in the process of opening provincial offices to maintain accurate data.
+Persons wanting to register should also be attentive to the VEO schedule as the VEO currently has field staff doing data registration, validation and verification.
+The VEO HQ in Port Vila is open throughout the year for voter registration.